coder-adi6/AI-Powered-Regulatory-Compliance-Checker-for-Contracts/README.md

-# AI-Powered Regulatory Compliance Checker
+# AI-Powered Regulatory Compliance Checker for Contracts

 Automatically analyze contracts for GDPR, HIPAA, CCPA, and SOX compliance using AI.